tfonteyn/NeverTooManyBooks/README.md

   ~ along with NeverTooManyBooks.
 If not, see <http://www.gnu.org/licenses/>.
   -->

-This is a book collection application, to keep track of your books and comics.
+This is a book collection application available for **Android** devices, to keep track of your books and comics.

 Add books by scanning their barcode, ISBN, or generic text searches.